Wishmoor, Mill Pond, Rapley Lake and Old Dean Common

 A brilliant mixture of prime heathland, woodlands, acidic water bodies and forest tracks.

 Start at the end of Kings Ride, Camberley, nearest postcode GU15 4NG.
 Park roadside, you may find it busy as this is a popular walking spot.
-Pass the gates onto the tracks beyond and after passing the cattle grid take the first track on the left.
+Pass the gates with cattle grid onto the tracks beyond and take the first track on the left.

 It’s a bit too small and acidic to attract many birds but mallard, coot, moorhen and possibly mandarin may be in the shallows.
 This should be a dragonfly and damselfly place in summer and water always attracts a variety of small colourful birds like finches.
 The large pines will have goldcrests and coal tits all year round and probably siskin in winter.
 At the end of the pond find the path to the right along the bank and walk past the trees and over the bridge and fallen tree at the end.
 Carry on this path and before long you will join a track and see the fencing I mentioned earlier on your left.
 Go back this way and turn left at the end onto the wide track.

-This track passes another large log which note for the future!
+This track has been opened up by large tree harvesting!
 Carry on here.
 If you’re a birdwatcher it’s worth stumbling quietly through the rough ground on the left to get close to the lake edge and get a view of the birds.
+There is a small reedbed which has held reed warblers in past summers.
 Whichever you decide to do carry on this track until you get a nice view of the lake from the bridge.
 Behind you is a nice little pond and waterfall.
-Again, with acidic water the birdlife may be limited here but cormorant, pochard, tufted duck, mandarin and little grebe have been recorded on the lake.
+Again, with acidic water the birdlife may be limited here but cormorant, pochard, tufted duck, possibly mandarin and very likely little grebe have been recorded on the lake.
 In the trees you may see treecreeper and crossbills, especially in winter.
-After a stop, return the way you came and turn left at the large cut log.
+After a stop, return the way you came and turn left at the first junction.

-This track then bends left and right and you will see gateposts on either side.
-Turn right immediately before the posts.
-There is a short signpost on the right to guide you.
+This track then bends left and right.
+Then the track seems to narrow a little with a line of Norway spruce trees (Christmas trees) and some silver birch on the right and a large pine tree and holly on the left all before the grass which is becoming visible in front of you.
+Turn right immediately here, before the grass, on the narrow path.
 Follow this narrow path to a T junction and turn right.
 You reach a small bridge over an old brick culvert called Cobbler’s Hole.
 Cross this and turn left.
 On your left the view will open up to largely cleared woodland where, I suspect, many nightjars come in summer.
 You will reach a major junction so cross here going in exactly the same direction you were following before.
-Climb the gentle hill and at the top you will see a path and ramp for cyclists on the right.
+Climb the gentle hill and at the top you will take a path with a ramp for cyclists on the right.
 Note there is a slight risk of clashing with cyclists here so warily, take this path to the top of the hill.
-This area is good for singing woodlarks in spring, there is room on top to stand and enjoy good views.
+This area is good for singing woodlarks in spring, there is room on top to stand and enjoy good views although the trees are growing fast.
 Carry on down the hill on the other side until you meet another track where you turn left.